-Need paperwork for your Hickok 6000?
-I offer a remastered paperwork package for Hickok 6000 — manual, schematic, remastered factory calibration document, and obsolete tube chart data supplement. $9.99 free ship USA.
+Need paperwork for your Hickok 6000? remastered paperwork package for Hickok 6000 — manual, schematic, remastered factory calibration document, and obsolete tube chart data supplement. $9.99 free ship USA.

 The Hickok 6000 shorts test is automatic.
 A series of five neon lamps is used to indicate shorts between elements.
 The lamp(s) will turn off when the machine detects a short.
 The owner’s manual has a chart to explain the relationship between which neon lamp(s) go dark in relation to which tube elements are shorted.
 The Hickok calibration instructions provide an easy way to check for basic shorts functionality.
 “With Cathode and Suppressor switches in the same position (Example: 1-1, 3-3, etc) through the range of positions, and with the exception of position 0-0, the short indicator lamps should show a cathode to suppressor short.”